Bulimia Nervosa information and treatment

 Every person is different and it is likely that there is no single cause of bulimia, however researchers continue to investigate this.
 According to charity, Eating Disorder Hope, “bulimia nervosa is likely brought on by a complex interplay of factors which can include emotional and personality disorders, family stress, possible genetic or biologic susceptibilities, and a culture that is obsessed with body image and thinness.”
 In a book entitled Eating Disorders and the Brain edited by Ellern Mede founder, Professor Bryan Lask, regular feelings of ‘hunger’ are more marked for people with bulimia than people with other eating disorders.
 US Psychiatrist, Dr Walter Kaye has conducted several research studies into bulimia.
 His 2002 research linked an area of chromosome 10p to families with a history of bulimia nervosa, providing strong evidence that genes play a determining role in who is susceptible to developing the eating disorder.
 Earlier research in 1998 by Dr Kaye reported that women with bulimia nervosa experience alterations of serotonin level, a neurotransmitter that helps regulate mood.
 Altered levels could affect the control of appetite and thus contribute to a vulnerability to develop bulimia nervosa.
 The effects of bulimia, which worsen the longer the condition persists, include mental disorders such as depression and anxiety, but also physical damage to the heart, kidneys, digestive system and teeth.

 Ellern Mede follows NICE guidelines in treating Bulimia, the treatment of choice being cognitive behavioural therapy (CBT).
-Ellern Mede’s specialist Adult Bulimia service involves a short inpatient stay for symptom interruption combined with post discharge support.
-The programme is run by specialist consultant psychiatrist, Dr Eric Johnson-Sabine.
-Care Plans are patient-centred to suit the lifestyle circumstances of the patient.
+Outpatient Care Plans are patient-centred to suit the lifestyle circumstances of the patient.

 A strong focus of the treatment is on the particular causes of the bulimic behaviour in each patient.
 This could be linked to underlying psychological issues and so psychological therapy explores the thoughts that trigger the behaviour.
 The cycle of bingeing and purging can be similar to an addiction; breaking the cycle is essential to begin to restore normal eating patterns.
-Meal support is offered and the patient eats regularly, to help avoid feelings of hunger and food craving.
+The patient should eat regularly, to help avoid feelings of hunger and food craving.
 Thinking styles are challenged to improve self-esteem and change the belief that weight is key to personal value.
 Some patients may be recommended antidepressant medication.

-Support after discharge is offered as outpatient treatment consultations for psychiatry, psychology and dietetics.
+Ellern Mede outpatient treatment consultations for psychiatry, psychology and dietetics may be found to help post discharge from other providers’ inpatient care.
 Maintaining therapy this way supports the person to make their new coping strategies part of every day life and by returning to work and family they maintain their career and social commitments while dealing with their health needs.
-In some treatment resistant cases NICE guidelines recommend up to a year of treatment.

 Research reported in UK statistics portal ‘Statista’ indicates that 45% of people who experience bulimia will make a full recovery and 27% a partial recovery.
 Incidence is most likely to occur from age 18 to 40 and is very unusual in children.
 Once a ‘secret’ illness, awareness of the condition is now high as a result of well-known people such as Princess Diana and many others discussing their own experiences publically.
 Patients report feeling less alone in their recovery journey as a result of this public recognition.